Pradyuman554/EthATM/README.md

 - **Withdraw**: Take some ETH out.
 - **Transfer**: Send ETH to your friends.
 - **Dark Mode**: Because who doesn't love dark mode?
+- **Transaction History**: Logs all deposits and withdrawals, viewable through the front end.
+- **Minimum/Maximum Limits**: Sets minimum and maximum limits for deposit and withdrawal amounts.
+- **Pause Contract**: Allows pausing and resuming of deposits and withdrawals in case of emergencies.

 ## How to Run It